Pedro Teotónio Pereira

-Pedro Teotónio Pereira (Lisbon, Mártires, 7 November 1902 – Lisbon, 14 February 1972) was a Portuguese politician and diplomat.
+Pedro Teotónio Pereira (7 November 1902 – 14 November 1972) was a Portuguese politician and diplomat.
 He played a decisive role for the Allies, in drawing Spain with Portugal into a neutral peninsular bloc during World War II.

 Background

-He was a son of João Teotónio Pereira, Jr. (Lisbon, 1869 - Lisbon, São Domingos de Benfica, 1948), administrator of the Companhia de Seguros Fidelidade, and wife Virgínia Hermann von Boetischer (Lisbon, Santa Engrácia, 1871 - Lisbon, 1969), paternal grandson of João Teotónio Pereira (1832–1916) and wife Clara Sobral (1840 - Freixo de Espada à Cinta, Fornos, 1910) and maternal grandson of the Prussian Maximilian August Hermann von Boetischer, an engineer, linked to the installation of the telephones in Portugal, and wife Maria José da Silva.
+He was a son of João Teotónio Pereira, Jr. (1869–1948), administrator of the Companhia de Seguros Fidelidade, and wife Virgínia Hermann von Boetischer (1871–1969), paternal grandson of João Teotónio Pereira (1832–1916) and wife Clara Sobral (1840–1910) and maternal grandson of the Prussian Maximilian August Hermann von Boetischer, an engineer, linked to the installation of the telephones in Portugal, and wife Maria José da Silva.
 His older brother Luís Teotónio Pereira was also a politician.